On Choosing the Poems

 Other words in the poem suggest a similar unsettling in their resonances: “shifts,” “dazzling” and “Wake,” a word with several possible meanings, including a vigil for the dead.
 In the last stanza, this cloud of connotations comes to rest in the “except” clause.
 It suggests that birds differ from humans in the “Wake of Music” that “Accompany their feet,” tunes they create for no other reasons than the “Extasy – of it.”
 This characteristic spelling suggests an out-of-body experience, a “transport” to another realm.
 Can wisps of “Down,” the speaker asks at the end, “emit” such seemingly irrepressible Tunes?

-On September 14, I (Ivy) was privileged to present “White Heat” at a meeting of the “Dickinson Circle” in Myrifield, MA, founded and organized by Margaret Freeman.
+On September 14, I (Ivy) was privileged to present “White Heat” at a meeting of the “Dickinson Circle” in Myrifield, MA, founded and organized by scholar Margaret Freeman.
 In the course of our discussion, we talked about this poem and the conversation was revelatory.
-The “down” became the spiritual stuff of the soul that follows it in a “wake” after death.
-Ewa Chrusciel linked this poem with Wallace Stevens' “Of Mere Being,"” a poem that also meditates on “Being” by invoking a bird – the phoenix – and ends with this gorgeous, elegiac line:
+The group imagined the “down” as the spiritual stuff of the soul that follows it in a “wake” after death.
+Poet Ewa Chrusciel linked this poem with Wallace Stevens' “Of Mere Being,” a poem that also meditates on “Being” by invoking a bird—the phoenix—and ends with this gorgeous, elegiac line:

 The bird's fire-fangled feathers dangle down.